medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

 [Click here to see the generated example of simplified example number 5.](./Bundle-ed3e05b2-551d-11ed-bdc3-0242ac120002.html)

 In a cancellation message a reason for the cancellation must be included.
 It is recommended that display texts from the CodeSystem [MedComMessagingCancellationReason](http://medcomfhir.dk/ig/terminology/CodeSystem-medcom-messaging-cancellation-reason.html) are included in the message segment of the Communication resource with the status *entered-in-error*.

+> Note: All systems must be able to receive and display cancellation messages, but it is optional to support sending cancel message.

 #### Terminology
 On [MedCom Terminology IG](http://medcomfhir.dk/ig/terminology/) all referenced CodeSystem and ValueSets developed by MedCom can be found.